neverneeth/qlcctms-dag-scheduling/README.md

 ## Overview

-This framework implements the experimental setup described in the research paper for evaluating Communication-Conscious Task and Message Scheduling (CC-TMS) and Q-Learning based CC-TMS (QL-CC-TMS) algorithms.
+This framework implements the experimental setup described in the research paper for evaluating Contention Cognizant Task and Message Scheduling (CC-TMS) and Q-Learning based CC-TMS (QL-CC-TMS) algorithms.

 ## Framework Architecture